Chapter 4. Installing the Undercloud

 Defines whether to install OpenStack Telemetry services (ceilometer, aodh, panko, gnocchi) in the undercloud.
 In Red Hat OpenStack Platform 11, the metrics backend for telemetry is provided by gnocchi.
 Setting

 truewill install and set up telemetry services automatically.
-If you do not want to use telemetry on this node, set the value to
+The default value is

 Defines Whether to install the director’s web UI.
 This allows you to perform overcloud planning and deployments through a graphical web interface.
 For more information, see Chapter 6, Configuring a Basic Overcloud with the Web UI.
 Note that the UI is only available with SSL/TLS enabled using either the

 - Defines whether to install the requirements to run validations.